What Is Drop-down List In HTML?

 1. Pure HTML (works in all browsers in 2026)

-1. Open your HTML file in any editor (VS Code, Notepad++, Sublime Text, etc.).
+- Open any code editor (VS Code, Sublime Text, or Notepad++ will all work).

 <option value="us">United States</option>